 The Problem of Lead Poisoning in NY State and Ontario County

 Lead poisoning is still a problem for children in Ontario County because many of our older homes were painted with lead based paints.
 In 1978 lead based paints were removed from the market.

 The ingestion of lead contaminated dust, paint, and soil is the primary cause of childhood lead poisoning.
-Lead can also be found in lead glazed or painted pottery, ammunition, fishing sinkers, stained glass solder, batteries, imported foods, candy, .
+Lead can also be found in lead glazed or painted pottery, ammunition, fishing sinkers, stained glass solder, batteries, imported foods, candy, and toys.

 Children between the ages of 9 months and 6 years of age are at greatest risk of exposure to lead because they are apt to put fingers, hands, and toys in their mouths.
 Small children are eye level with window sills where lead paint could be lurking.
 They are at risk for lead poisoning if they chew on these areas or inhale lead-tainted dust created when windows are opened and closed.
 Children whose families are in the process of remodeling homes built or painted prior to 1978, are at increased risk for exposure to lead.

 What can you do to protect your child from becoming lead poisoned?